 - Statements from medical experts regarding your diagnosis

 - Receipts from physical therapists, chiropractors, and other rehabilitation specialists

-- List of medications you are taking
+- Also, a list of medications you are taking

 3. Compose a List of Questions

-Write down any questions you may have for your attorney.
+Finally, write down any questions you may have for your attorney.
 This will ensure you do not forget to address any issues or concerns during the consultation.

 Discuss Your Case with a Spinal Cord Injury Attorney today

+Before contact, your insurance company call a trusted attorney.
 If you or a loved one has been in an accident, make sure to contact a trusted and experienced attorney.
 Our network of attorneys have years of experience dealing with accidents and personal injuries.
 They will negotiate with insurance companies to get you the medical help you need, cover expenses of your damaged vehicle, and get you the compensation you deserve.
 CALL US ANYTIME (877)776-9558 or fill out a consultation form here to start the process.